jyotiprajapati98/jyotiprajapati98/README.md

 - Web developemnt- HTML, CSS, JavaScript, React Js
 - 🌱 I’m currently learning deep learning and computer vision concepts using python
 - 💞️ I’m looking to collaborate on programming, DL projects, and computer vision based repo
-- 📫 How to reach me jyotipp98@gmail.com is my mailid
+- 📫 How to reach me jyotipp98@gmail.com

 <!---
 jyotiprajapati98/jyotiprajapati98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.